It’s time to get your chainsaw running like new again!

 If you’re comfortable with sharpening a chainsaw chain, then it will likely save you some money.

-However, if you don’t have the knowledge or experience to maintain a chainsaw chain, it might be best to replace the chain before further damaging your saw.
+However, if you don’t have the knowledge or experience to maintain a chainsaw chain, it might be best to replace the chain of chainsaw before further damaging your saw.

 Chainsaw Chain Keeps Jamming, Why?